codeplaysoftware/syclacademy/Code_Exercises/Exercise_02_First_Kernel/README.md

 # Exercise 2: First SYCL kernels.
-Using depencies.
+Using dependencies.

 This exercise aims to give an intro to USM functions, single tasks, as well as the concept of data dependencies and synchronization.